pravega/pravega/docs/deployment/aws-install.md

 N1
 N2

-- Put you AWS keypair file under installer directory
-- Run "terraform apply" under deployment directory, then follow prompts, enter AWS account credentials.
+- Run "sudo terraform apply" under deployment/aws directory, then follow prompts, enter AWS account credentials.

+There are four variables would be needed:

+1. AWS access key and AWS secret key, which can be obtained from AWS account
+2. cred_path, which is the definitely path of key pari file.
+It would be downloaded when key pair is created
-For now, only two region is supported: us-east-1 and us-west-1.
-Below is recommended instance type for them.
+3. AWS region: For now, only two region is supported: us-east-1 and us-west-1.
+Below is recommended default instance type for them.

 ### Region us-east-1
 - Three m3.xlarge for EMR